dpmaddalena/dpmaddalena.github.com/_posts/2015-06-08-reaching-out.md

 tags: [audio]
 ---

-An audio collage; an assemblage inspired by (and containing) audio samples from the record we sent into space on the voyagers.
-Contains *sounds of earth* and some music.
+An audio collage; an assemblage inspired by (and containing) audio samples from the record we sent into space on the Voyager spacecraft.
+Contains *sounds of Earth* and some music.
 Of the two music pieces, the Chinese one (a 2500 year-old piece called Flowing Streams) was among the pieces that went into space.
-The sound samples are all from the record on the original record, only replaced in a couple cases when the originals were too lo-fi.
+The sound samples are all from the original record, only replaced in a couple cases when the originals were too lo-fi.

 The 'journey' is about all our impulse to reach out for knowledge, connection, and meaning, and starts with sounds related to that; next we move through the Chinese *be here now* vibe of Flowing Streams; finally we hear a modern musical rendering of Ps 139, a *rediscovery* of the inverse value of God's project, where *we* are visited before we ever make a move.